 Cancer treatment often affects a person's eating habits and nutritional needs.
 Although it is important for people with cancer to maintain a healthy body weight and eat nutritious foods, the side effects of surgery, radiation therapy, and chemotherapy may cause a person to eat less and lose weight.
-On the other hand, some treatments may cause weight gain in some patients.
+On the other hand, some treatments may cause weight gain for some patients.

 Nutrition recommendations during cancer treatment